Your New VU

 Preparing for Classes

-COURSE REGISTRATION: YES (Your Enrollment Services) allows you to see the class schedule for fall 2020 and to store your class selections in a shopping cart.
+After you have applied for housing you can begin to focus on course registration.
+YES (Your Enrollment Services) allows you to see the class schedule for fall 2021 and to store your class selections in a shopping cart.

 TRANSFER CREDIT COURSE REVIEW

-The External Education Unit will review previous course work for newly admitted students.
-Courses that are already listed in the Transfer Credit Search tool will be posted to your Vanderbilt record.
+The External Education Unit will review previous course work for newly admitted students once official final transcripts from any prior institution(s) are received.
+Courses that are already listed in the Transfer Credit Search tool, available through Your Enrollment Services (YES), will be posted to your Vanderbilt record.
 For courses taken elsewhere that have not been evaluated by Vanderbilt, the External Education Unit will seek course syllabi and facilitate the evaluation process for you.
 In the event that a course syllabus cannot be found, the External Education Unit will send you an email notifying you that you will be responsible for obtaining a detailed syllabus.
 You can then submit the detailed syllabus and course through the Transfer Credit Submission application in YES.
+Visit this user guide for more information on the transfer credit submission process.

-Read more about transferring course credits at the Registrar website.
+Read more about transferring course credits on the Registrar website.

 DECLARING YOUR MAJOR